nk-fouque/Neighbors-Concept/README.md

     * `NeighborsController ` : JavaFX controller for the interface
 ### Notes
 * Still some *TODO* flags for noticed discrepancies between the implementation's behavior and its supposed perfect behavior
+## User Documentation
+#### Main Class
+* Every part of the main is explained in comments in the code
+* The lines you might want to change are :
+  * The one setting up the String `filename` which is the absolute path of the file containing the RDF data
+  * In the one calling `read` change the format to the format of your file (see Jena Documentation for supported formats)
+  * The one setting up the String `uriTarget` which is the uri of the node you want to find the neighbors of
+  * The few ones at the beginning, defining the log4j logging levels

+#### GUI
+* Execute `implementation.gui.NeighborsInterface.main()`
+* Find your RDF File
+  * Click on the *Browse* button and find your RDF file in the file explorer
+  * **or** directly type the absolute path of the file on your system in the text field next to the button
+* Select the right format for your file
+* Click on *Load RDF File*
+* In the choice box that appears on the right, select the uri of the node you want to find the neighbors of
+  * If there are too many possible nodes, you can narrow it down by typing part of the uri you want in the text field next to the *Filter* Button